jensstein/oandbackup/DEVDOC.md

 - [ ] Rootless Backups: maybe [Shizuku](https://github.com/RikkaApps/Shizuku) could be useful in this matter.

-- [ ] More functionality for AppSheet: kill app, clear data (for now...).
+- [ ] More functionality for AppSheet: kill app, share backup, clear data (for now...).

-- [ ] Multi-Backups support: [details left for Nils (@Tiefkuehlpizze) to fill]...
+- [ ] Multi-Backups support:

+    - [x] add backend

+    - [ ] add frontend:

+        - [ ] recycler with list adapter

+        - [ ] actions to each backup item

 - [ ] Add options upon choosing Backup from AppSheet: external/obb/cache.

-- [ ] External Storage/SAF support: my idea on it is splitting Backup-Actions into more steps(vice versa for Restore):
+- [x] External Storage/SAF support: my idea on it is splitting Backup-Actions into more steps(vice versa for Restore)

-  1. CPing the to be backed up files into OABX's External Data folder

-  2. (un)zipping them and cleaning up

-  3. using DocumentFile/SAF to move them into the Backup Directory

-     - in Batch Backup/Restore-Tasks: step 3 happens at the end/start of all of operations.
-And though each step could be mediated to the user.
+- [x] SymLinks and "special" Files backup: fixing errors on some "unique" apps.

 - [ ] Add Flashable Zip feature: lowest priority for now.

-- [ ] Notify of the apps that doesn't have backedup apk/data when doing Batch tasks.
+- [ ] Notify of the apps that doesn't have backup apk/data when doing Batch tasks.

+- [ ] Reformat Date handling in schedules

+- [ ] Customize indicator icons' colors

+- [ ] Columnize preference

 ## Needed Fixes

-- [ ] SymLinks and "special" Files backup: fixing errors on some "unique" apps.

 - [ ] Fully support for Special Backups: Accounts, SMS, Bluetooth, Wifi (for now...).

 - [ ] Compatibility with Work Profiles: making Backup/Restore-Task profiles-sensitive.
+NEEDS TESTING

 - [ ] Add AlertDialog about disabling "verify apps over USB" when needed.

-- [ ] Replace deprecated Classes/Methods: AsyncTask, ProgressDialog.
+- [ ] Replace deprecated Classes/Methods: AsyncTask, ProgressDialog (mostly with kotlin).

+- [ ] kil or not kill: all system apps, uids < 10000 or blacklisting...

+- [ ] TargetSDK 30: storage access problems

+- [ ] Improve on performance in aftermath of using SAF

+- [ ] Enable encryption direct shortcut

 ## Planned Restructure

+- [ ] Use DataBinding for Items.

-- [ ] Add (Backup/Restore) Swipe-Gestures to Main.
+- [ ] Migrate to Kotlin